apache/cordova-docs/www/_posts/2020-07-18-uiwebview-warning.md

 ## CORS issues

-If you experience any CORS issues Cordova PMC member Norman Breau published a [post on his](https://breautek.com/2020/07/14/enabling-cors/) with a good explanation of CORS.
+If you experience any CORS issues Cordova PMC member Norman Breau published a [post on his blog](https://breautek.com/2020/07/14/enabling-cors/) with a good explanation of CORS.